umich-hist-399/campus-histories/essays/um-expansion-east.md

 By the last decade of the nineteenth century, it is clear that the University is set on expanding its campus to accommodate the interests of its students and faculty, what Perry and Weiwel (2005) would term “internal logic.”

- {% include figure.html class="img-right" src="/images/1890-map-blue-highlighted.jpg" %}
+ {% include figure.html class="img-center-full" src="/images/1890-map-blue-highlighted.jpg" %}

 In the map above, from 1890, the University has acquired or constructed many buildings.
 One building, Tappan School, former elementary school that was condemned as a fire hazard by the state fire inspector in 1922, was purchased by the University that same year and became present day East Hall, seen below (‘Tappan School’).

- {% include figure.html class="img-right" src="/images/tappan-school-diag.jpg" %}
+ {% include figure.html class="img-center-full" src="/images/tappan-school-diag.jpg" %}

 Further development on the Diag included the Heating Plant (1883) and the ‘Boiler House’ (1894), built to provide heating for rapidly increasing number of buildings on campus (‘1883 Heating Plant and 1894 Boiler House’).
 Another plant built on Washington Street in 1911 rendered it no longer needed.
 The latter unsightly smokestack was disliked by faculty for its aesthetics in the midst of the green space Diag (‘1883 Heating Plant and 1894 Boiler House’).